 ClearSnap ColorBox Crafter’s Ink in red and blue

-1. For the star stamp, draw a star (approx. 1″ wide) on to the Smoothfoam and carve away the area of foam around it with your heat carving tool.
+1. For the star-shaped DIY ink stamps, draw a star (approx. 1″ wide) on to the Smoothfoam and carve away the area of foam around it with your heat carving tool.
 Carve an outline into the solid star to create a double star as shown.

 2. Cut another piece of the block down to a square (approx. 2″ wide) for the square background stamp.